 This is one of the first questions homeowners ask, and the answer is usually complicated.
 Typically, standard homeowners insurance doesn’t cover sewer line damage caused by normal wear and tear, corrosion, or tree root intrusion.
 Coverage often only applies if the damage is sudden and accidental, like if a neighbor’s excavation project ruptures your line.
 It’s essential to pull out your policy and read the fine print or call your agent to understand exactly what’s covered.
 Some home warranties offer add-on coverage for plumbing systems, so be sure to check that as well.

-Smart Ways to Save on Repair Costs
+How to Save Money on Sewer Line Repair

 The most effective way to save money on sewer repairs is to prevent them from happening in the first place.
 Think of it like changing the oil in your car—a little preventative care goes a long way.
 Investing in routine maintenance can significantly reduce the chances of a catastrophic failure.
 During a professional inspection, a plumber can identify early signs of trouble, like small cracks or minor root intrusion, and address them before they turn into a yard-excavating, budget-breaking emergency.
 Our comprehensive plumbing services include inspections and cleanings that keep your lines clear and flowing smoothly, protecting your pipes and your wallet.